honeycombio/opentelemetry-collector-configs/datadogreceiver/README.md

 Please use [semantic versioning standards](https://golang.org/doc/modules/version-numbers) when deciding on a new version number.

 First, make sure that all changes are committed and pushed to the main branch.
+Make sure version.go is with the correct version number.

 Then:
 ```bash